 About 90% of menopausal women experience some amount of weight gain.
 Although weight gain is a natural and common aspect of getting older, there are ways to reduce it.
-Women who are educated about this symptom are more likely to find ways around the typical spare-tire waist or extra centimeters here and there.

 Weight gain during menopause entails more than just aesthetic concerns.
 Although no one enjoys looking in the mirror and seeing a softer, plumper body looking back, weight gain can lead to very serious health conditions that transcend visual displeasure.